Iph22/Neurogrid/README.md

 The modular brain of energy systems
 # NeoGrid — Modular AI Energy System

-NeoGrid is an AI-driven smart energy optimizer that predicts and balances power distribution in real time.
+NeuroGrid is an AI-driven smart energy optimizer that predicts and balances power distribution in real time.
 Built under Arcyn’s Modulex ecosystem — where modular architecture meets intelligent design.

 ### Features